EricLBuehler/trc/README.md

 ```

 ## Benchmarks
 Benchmarks via Criterion.
-As can be seen, `Trc`'s performance realy shines when there are many Clones.
+As can be seen, `Trc`'s performance really shines when there are many Clones.
-The reason `Trc` does not do as well for fewer operations is because it needs to allocate `n+1` blocks of memory for `n` threads, and
+The reason `Trc` does not do as well for fewer operations is that it needs to allocate `n+1` blocks of memory for `n` threads, and
 so for 1 thread, there are 2 allocations.
 However, after the initial allocations, `Trc` performs very well - 3.81x `Arc`'s time for Clones.

 Click [here](BENCHMARKS.md) for more benchmarks.
 Multiple different operating systems, CPUs, and architectures are tested.